Bonded2/Bonded-App/docs/Kill-Switch-Spec.md

 **Assumptions Check (Section 4.1 from spec)**
 A. Can derive asymmetric keys per user / context
 VetKD supports deterministic key derivation based on context and input, enabling distinct per-user keys for different use cases GitHub+11internetcomputer.org+11internetcomputer.org+11.
-This includes identity-based encryption and key management bound to user principal, which aligns with your "kill_switch:<relationshipID>:<partnerPrincipal>" context.
+This includes identity-based encryption and key management bound to user principal, which aligns with the "kill_switch:<relationshipID>:<partnerPrincipal>" context.

 B. Non-threshold (solo) derivation supported
 VetKD allows derivation of any number of unique derived keys via different contexts — including contexts that grant signing or decryption capability tied to a single principal, not requiring threshold operations Internet Computer Developer Forum.
 This supports the idea that a partner can derive their own solo-use key under a dedicated kill-switch context.

 C. Public key verifiability / consistency
 Derived keys are deterministic.
 Using the same context and inputs yields the same derived public key, letting the canister register or verify partner public keys over time Internet Computer Developer Forum+10Internet Computer Developer Forum+10internetcomputer.org+10.

 D. VetKD system API usable from canisters
 Canisters can invoke vetkd_derive_key and vetkd_public_key to retrieve encrypted keys (for users) or public keys.
 All derivations and transfers occur through the system API from within canisters Typefully+9internetcomputer.org+9GitHub+9.

 E. Signing capability possible with derived keys Although most examples focus on decryption (IBE) and data vault use, vetKD also supports generation of threshold BLS signatures and key derivation for signing per identity or context YouTube+12GitHub+12internetcomputer.org+12.

-Thus derived keys can be used for signing—in your kill-switch use case.
+Thus derived keys can be used for signing—in the kill-switch use case.
 ________________________________________
 **Caveats / Unverified Details**

 •	Explicit “solo signer” use case (i.e. a derived per-user signing key used outside threshold-based joint signing) is not demonstrated in existing documentation.
 While theoretically supported, this pattern isn't conventional in the provided examples.

 •	Transported private key purpose: vetKD encrypts the derived key using the user's transport key.
 It’s unclear whether signing keys for user-supplied contexts (versus IBE/decryption contexts) are supported out-of-the-box or require configuration with specific key types (e.g. BLS vs Ed25519).

 •	Revocation or disabling contexts: VetKD doesn’t expose an explicit revoke mechanism in the documentation.
 Once derivation context exists, a user may derive again unless handled at the canister logic level or key registration layer.

 _______________________________________
 **Next Steps**
 To fully validate:

 1. Test a prototype:
 o	Derive a key using the proposed kill-switch context. o	Verify the corresponding public key can be used to check signatures.

-2. Confirm signing support:
+3. Confirm signing support:
 o	Ensure namespace supports signing (e.g. threshold BLS) using per-context keys as non-collaborative/signing keys.

-3. Review vetKD API limits:
+5. Review vetKD API limits:
 o	Verify whether there are restrictions on signing versus decryption contexts, key lifespan, or output formats.